 I’m one of those despisers… at least, I was for a long time.

-*Note: Achieve your goals with my goal success program!
+*Note: Achieve your goals with my goal success course!
 Learn more here.

 The wrong room